Meet the Team

 The Milbank, Tweed, Hadley & McCloy Academic Success Lecture Series

 Every semester, Student Services partners with student organizations and faculty to host academic success panels.
+These panels cover a range of topics, from approaching the first few weeks of law school to writing exam answers.
 These informative discussions help first-year students acclimate to the Law School and provide advice for academic success and making the most of law school.

 Adjusting to the demands of law school can be tough for even the best students.
-To help you sharpen your abilities and add new study skills to your toolbox, your academic advisers host weekly Focus Friday sessions.
-During these sessions, our goal is to provide you with practical advice and strategies to help you achieve academic success.
+To help you sharpen your abilities and add new study skills to your toolbox, your academic advisers host weekly Skills & Strategies sessions during the Fall.
+During these sessions, our goal is to provide you with practical advice and strategies to help you manage your workload, feel prepared in class, practice self-care, and achieve academic success.